Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Download the official cFosSpeed software.

-- Navigate to the folder where the downloaded file is stored, and double-click on it to launch the installer.
+- Please navigate to the folder where the downloaded file is stored and double-click on it to launch the installer.

 - Click Yes on the UAC prompt that appears.

 - Follow the on-screen instructions to complete the installation process.